 She qualified as a medical doctor in 2000, initially training in general medicine, and gaining Membership of the Royal College of Physicians (MRCP; 2003).
 She then specialised in Haematology and achieved Fellowship of the Royal College of Pathologists (FRCPath; 2008).
 During training, she took time out to undertake a PhD (University of London, 2011).
 Her research investigated the role of selenium, an essential micronutrient, in sensitising cancer cells to chemotherapy.
 She was able to show that supra-nutritional doses of selenium could enhance the action of chemotherapy in the laboratory.
 She has published a number of peer-reviewed papers in the field of lymphoma.

 Shireen discovered the power of nutrition for the prevention and treatment of disease in 2013 and since then has been following a whole food plant-based diet.
-She has immersed herself in the science of nutrition and health, reading scientific papers and books, attending nutrition conferences and completing recognised continuing professional development activities to keep up to date in the field.
-She has completed the eCornell certification in plant-based nutrition and in 2019 she became certified as a Lifestyle Medicine Physician by the International Board of Lifestyle Medicine.
-With her medical and scientific training, Shireen is uniquely placed to interpret nutritional data and incorporate the latest findings into daily medical practice.
+She has immersed herself in the science of nutrition and health and completed the eCornell certification in plant-based nutrition.
+In 2019 she became certified as a Lifestyle Medicine Physician by the International Board of Lifestyle Medicine.
+She is also a certified CHIP (Complete Health Improvement Program) practitioner.